 Must try: Aloo, Chatpata, Schezwan and Paneer Vada Pav

-North Indian Dishes Relished as Popular Street Food in Bangalore
+North Indian Dishes Relished As Popular Street Food In Bangalore

-6. Sandwich and Parantha – Breakfast Bonanza for North Indians in Bangalore
+6. Sandwich And Parantha – Breakfast Bonanza For North Indians In Bangalore

 The young population of Bangalore is always looking for a quick bite that is filling and yummy at the same time.
 Sandwiches and parathas are the best options for them.
 Bangalore has some awesome sandwich outlets that serve healthy and reasonably priced variants.

 For those who don’t mind a little butter, there are parathas – choose from gobi, aloo, mooli, pyaaz, and more stuffings.
 This lip-smacking street delight tastes best when served with melting butter on top, a tangy pickle, and green chili.
 Midnight hunger pangs?
 Order away some sandwiches and paranthas that is, without a doubt, the best street food in Bangalore at night.

 Where to try: Hari Super Sandwich Zone in Jayanagar, Tiwari’s Ghee Paratha & Chai in Banashankari, Paratha Plaza in Koramangala, and Golmaal Paratha in Jayanagar